hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Cascade de Gualligua

 The Cascade Gualligua is just a short path (600 m) that leads to a small waterfall.
 It’s not a must-see waterfall in Ecuador, but makes for a great place to cool off on a hot afternoon.
-There is a bench at the signboard in case you opt for a rest.
-The waterfall is a tranquil space to drink some water and grab a snack.

-After the waterfall, continue back on the path to the town of Isinlivi.
+After the waterfall, continue back on the main path to the town of Isinlivi.
 The trail is to the left after a house and is marked with a signboard.
 There is a concrete bridge to cross the Toachi River.

 🥾 Trail Logistics | Trailhead to bridge crossing | 5.25 miles | 2 hours